Help us purchase more magazines for preservation!

 This is the easy part.
 We'll make another Action that will save the edited TIF, resize the image, and then save it as a JPG.

-In whatever folder your scans are in, make a new folder called jpgs.
+In whatever folder your scans are in, make two new folders: one called 2200, and one called Full.
 In Photoshop, create a new Action called Save and set the Function key to F4.
+The Action should now be recording.

-Now you have a smaller image, but still nice and large.
-The final step is to save the image as a JPG.
-Go to File > Save As; go into the jpgs folder you created, and pick JPG as the format from the drop down menu.
+Now you have an image almost the size of the original scan.
+The next step is to save the image as a JPG.
+Go to File > Save As; go into the Full folder you created, and pick JPG as the format from the drop down menu.
 Click Save and the JPEG Options window will pop up.
 Set the Quality to 9, and select Baseline ("Standard") under Format Options, and hit OK.

 Now the only keys on the keyboard that you will need for the most part are F2, F3, and F4, making the process of editing much, much quicker.